 Blunderbuss be a muzzle-loading firearm with a short, large caliber barrel, which flared at the muzzle and typically loaded with a number of lead balls smaller than the bore diameter.
+Sometimes also called a Musketoon.
 It was an early form of the shotgun.
 Blunderbusses were also commonly carried by naval warships, privateers and pirates for use in close-quarters boarding actions during the Golden Age and Late Pirate Era.
 We carry the largest selection of working blunderbuss in the new or old world: Dutch, English, French and Spanish Blunderbuss.